JeseweScience/WSE-Helper/README.md

   </ol>
 </details>

-### About The Project
+## About The Project

-WSE Helper is a versatile and user-friendly software program that provides a range of useful tools for internet users.
-It includes an IP Checker, which allows you to check the IP address of a device, a QR Code Generator, which enables you to create QR codes for use in marketing materials or to share information quickly and easily, a QR Code Decoder, which allows you to scan and decode QR codes to access the information they contain, a Link Shortener, which lets you create shorter, more manageable links to share online, and a YouTube Viewer Bot, which helps you increase the number of views on your YouTube videos.
-WSE Helper is the perfect tool for you.
+WSE Helper is a powerful tool that brings together many useful features and mini-games.
+The program offers many tools, such as YouTube Viewer, which allows you to boost YouTube video views.
+Ip Information helps you find out information about your or someone else's IP address.
+QR Code Generator will allow you to generate QR codes for storing and transmitting information.
+Text to Speech offers a speech synthesis feature to help you listen to text in audio format.
+Speedtest Internet will help you check your internet speed.
+NickName Generator will generate a new nickname for you.
+In addition, the program has mini-games such as Hangman, Number Guessing, Dice Simulation to help you relax and get carried away.
+All in all, WSE Helper is a comprehensive tool to help you improve your daily experience and speed up your tasks.
+You can use it to watch videos, get IP address information, generate QR codes, speech synthesis, check internet speed, create nicknames, and have fun with mini games.
+WSE Helper is the ideal solution for those who value efficiency and convenience.

 ## Licence